wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 <td>

 Returns the overall response latency (95th percentile value) for an API for the given combination of tenant ID, environment ID, and organization ID.
-Optionally, you can configure the `filter` parameter to further filter the results by a given time range.
+Optionally, you can configure the <code>filter</code> parameter to further filter the results by a given time range.

 </td>